-The temptation for homeowners to create a uniform or at least complimentary look to their homes starts by painting the exterior.
+The temptation for homeowners to create a uniform or at least complementary look to their homes starts by painting the exterior.

 However, the utility box in the backyard is often left out simply because most people do not want to get near it if at all possible.